bgdnrvsky/niny/README.md

 *Program that takes last number from stack, and if it is greater than zero, increases it by one, otherwise, decreases it by one*

     macro y do
         push 1
         add
     end

     macro n do
         push 1
         swp
         sub
     end

+    push 5 $ Or any number
+    dup
+    push 0
+    <

     if do y else do n

 *Program that takes last number from stack, and prints sum of all numbers from that number to 1*